Translational Biomedicine

 The primary mission of the PTB is to prepare the next generation of translational scientists to be forward-thinking leaders in academic research, medicine, education, industry, and society.
 To achieve this mission, the PTB leverages its interdepartmental structure to break down silos between disciplines and to foster a collaborative community comprising laboratories across all the departments at the Yale School of Medicine.
 The PTB emphasizes a flexible curriculum, personalized professional development, and a supportive environment in which all participants can reach their full potential.

 The first three to four terms of graduate study are spent in formal course work, independent reading, laboratory rotations, and early thesis work.
-Each student's program of study is designed in consultation with the TMMPP Track Director during the first year and with an advisory committee of the PTB that includes the PTB Director of Graduate Studies once the student affiliates with the PTB, typically in the spring of the first year of study.
+Each student’s program of study is designed in consultation with the TMMPP Track director during the first year and with an advisory committee of the PTB that includes the PTB director of graduate studies once the student affiliates with the PTB, typically in the spring of the first year of study.
 The goal is to provide flexibility, rigor, and breadth while ensuring that students are well prepared to meet the PTB course requirements and to have a strong foundation for their thesis research.
 Students also participate in at least three laboratory rotations during their first two terms.

 PTB coursework includes at least five graduate-level courses typically taken over the first four terms.
-Students must meet the Graduate School requirement of a grade of Honors in two courses, taking additional courses to fulfill this requirement if necessary.
-The Graduate School requires this requirement be met by the end of the second year.
+Students must meet the graduate school requirement of a grade of Honors in two courses, taking additional courses to fulfill this requirement if necessary.
+The graduate school requires this requirement be met by the end of the second year.

 PTB students are expected to take at least one of the following: C&MP 550a, PATH 690b, or PHAR 504a; as well as CBIO 604 and the year-long graduate seminar course in the TMMPP Track.
 They are also required to take one course in biostatistics (from several offered).
-In their second year, PTB students are required to take 4 modules (1 year) of the Mentored Clinical Experience (MCE) and the PTB Grant Writing Course.
+In their second year, PTB students are required to take four modules (one year) of the Mentored Clinical Experience (MCE) and the PTB Grant Writing Course.

 A qualifying examination is given during the second year of study and consists of a written research proposal based on the proposed thesis project followed by an oral exam.
 Within one year after a successful qualifying exam, the student schedules the first thesis committee meeting and provides an updated summary of the thesis project (in the form of a revised Specific Aims page).
 At this meeting the student is considered for advancement to candidacy, which must occur prior to the end of year three.
 In addition to all other requirements, students must successfully complete the Responsible Conduct in Research course (PHAR 580/C&MP 650/PATH 660) prior to the end of their first year of study.
 In their fourth year of study, all students must successfully complete B&BS 503, the RCR Refresher for Senior BBS Students.